 The beach is just off the A921 road from Inverkeithing to Burntisland.
 The beach is 10 minutes walk from train station.

-RNLI Beach Lifeguard Cover from the 27th May to 28th August 2021 and every weekend over September 2021.
+RNLI Beach Lifeguard Cover from the 28 May to 29 August 2022 and weekends only 3-25 September 2022, 10am - 6pm.
 Please check safety notices before entering the water.

 Water quality information

 This beach is a designated bathing water site.
 Further information about water quality at this site can be found on the SEPA website.
 Please observe local signage and only swim where it is safe to do so.

 Toilet opening times can be found on Fife Coast & Countryside website here